theoh-io/Airflow/README.md

 ## Documentation & Next Steps

 - `docs/roadmap.md`: canonical tracker for phases and tasks.
-- **Phase 1 Complete**: The solver now implements incompressible flow with PISO pressure-velocity coupling.
-Tested successfully with the heated cavity case.
+- **Phase 2 Complete**: The solver now implements coupled flow and thermal transport with Boussinesq buoyancy.
+The heated cavity case demonstrates natural convection with temperature-driven flow.
 - Upcoming work:
-  - add temperature transport equation with Boussinesq buoyancy coupling (Phase 2)
+  - extend test scripts to execute the tutorial case and capture residuals (Phase 3)
-  - extend test scripts to execute the tutorial case and capture residuals
+  - add CI (GitHub Actions) for automated builds and regression testing (Phase 3)
-  - add CI (GitHub Actions) for automated builds and regression testing
+  - document ParaView/X11 setup for Linux, macOS, and WSL2 users (Phase 4)
-  - document ParaView/X11 setup for Linux, macOS, and WSL2 users
+  - provide ParaView state files for standard visualizations (Phase 4)

 Contributions should update both the roadmap and this section so users can quickly tell what’s done versus planned.